General Foundations of Algebra

 A big idea is a statement of an idea that is fundamental to learning mathematics, an idea that ties together a lot of mathematical knowledge into a coherent whole.

-The big idea of Relationships forms the basis of the expectations for the Algebra strand in grades 4-6.
-This big idea places the understanding of relationships between quantities or numbers at the center of all algebra learning.
-Its development in terms of the two underlying key points, exploring relationships and symbol meaning, helps teachers identify and prioritize key concepts and implement effective and consistent instructional strategies.
+The big idea of "Relationships" forms the basis of the expectations for the Algebra strand in grades 4 to 6.
+This big idea places the understanding of relationships between quantities or numbers at the centre of all algebra learning.
+Its development in terms of the two underlying concepts, exploring relationships and the meaning of symbols, helps teachers identify and prioritize important learning and implement effective and consistent instructional strategies.

 Understanding the relationships between quantities or numbers in mathematical situations with or without context is the basis of algebraic thinking.